Important Information - 19th July 2021

 09:00am - 11:00am

 Other local NHS services

-• Your local pharmacist will be able to give you free health advice and you don't need an appointment.
+- Your local pharmacist will be able to give you free health advice and you don't need an appointment.
 Many pharmacies operate extended hours on a rota basis.
-For details call NHS Direct on 0845 4647.
+For details call NHS 111 on 111.

-This practice is within the Heywood, Middleton and Rochdale PCT
+This practice is within the Heywood, Middleton and Rochdale CCG.

 The Woodside Medical Centre serves the whole of Middleton as well as its surrounding villages.

-Our team includes five GPs,1 Practice Nurses, 1 Assistant Practitioner,1 Phlebotomist as well as our Practice Manager, Assistant Practice Manager and reception staff.
+Our team includes five GPs, 1 Advanced Nurse Practitioner, 1 Practice Nurse, 1 Assistant Practitioner, 1 Phlebotomist as well as our Practice Manager, Assistant Practice Manager and reception staff.